 Whereas qualified retirement plans require testing to ensure that employers don't exceed contribution limits (and employees don't exceed benefit limits), a non-qualified plan like a SERP doesn't require the fairness test and doesn't have contribution or benefit limits.

 Employees pay income tax on funds from an unfunded SERP as they’re received, at which employers become eligible to deduct the payouts.
 As the income taxes are deferred, the employee shouldn’t have to pay any upfront taxes.
 This arrangement allows the funds to grow without taxes negatively impacting the balance.

 However, if the employer establishes a funded SERP wherein it sets aside funds for employees to shield them against the employer's creditors, the funds may be treated as currently includible income, and the employee may have to pay taxes on those funds.

 SERPs don't impose penalties for withdrawing from them before age 59.5.
-And unlike qualified retirement plans, they don't impose required minimum distributions at age 70.5, either.
+And unlike qualified retirement plans, they don't impose required minimum distributions, either.

 Assets in a funded SERP can become immediately taxable to an employee, making an unfunded SERP a more tax-advantageous option for employees.

 Is a Supplemental Executive Retirement Plan Worth It?